 According to the Academy of Nutrition and Dietetics, active teen boys need 3,000 to 4,000 calories per day and active girls need 2,000 to 3,000 calories, far more than their inactive peers.
 It is important that these calories come from foods that provide the nutrients young athletes need rather than from processed foods with unhealthy fats and added sugars.

-According to Dr. Lynch, the following golden rules of nutrition can help young athletes ensure they are properly fueling their bodies:
+According to Dr. Sundsmo, the following golden rules of nutrition can help young athletes ensure they are properly fueling their bodies:

 Good choices mean great plays.